dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 In this lab you will be using the [Quantenkoffer](https://qutools.com/quantenkoffer_science-kit/).
 This instrument will allow us to explore the properties of single- and entangled photons.

-Before the lab, please familiarize yourself with the online materials.
-We will also introduce specific materials throughout each of the aims below, but it is best if you familiarize yourself with the equipment ahead of time.
+Before the lab, we have already introduced you to the system and guided you through the basics of the interface and entangled photon source.
+You should also familiarize yourself with the online materials.

 +++